Why Good People Do Bad Things

 Understanding Our Darker Selves

-Now in paperback, a penetrating understanding of the discrepancies that lie between our professed values and our frequently destructive actions.
+Now in paperback, a penetrating understanding of the discrepancies that lie between our professed values and our frequently destructive actionsPraise for Why Good People Do Bad Things and for James Hollis

 How is it that good people do bad things?
 Why do otherwise ordinary people gamble, drink, embezzle company funds, become addicted to Internet porn, cheat on their spouse, or repeat the same destructive behaviors in relationships, at work, or in their habits?
 And, on a grander scale, how can we reconcile all of the pain and suffering present in the world?